 Alternatively, you can also insert

-Admin password may be required if you modify the file.
+major shells.
+An admin password will be required if you modify the file.

 brew you need to start a new terminal session.
 After that

 you should make sure everything is working by running:

 If everything is good, you should see no warnings, and a message that you are "ready to brew!".